Yahoo Logo

-The user can only exclaim in surprise – the search engine knows and knows so much.
+The user can only exclaim in surprise – the search engine knows so much.
 Finding an answer to any request is not a problem.
-The Yahoo logo represents the service as playful, young, and out of the ordinary, able to captivate and interest.
+The Yahoo logo represents the service as playful, youthful, and out of the ordinary, capable of captivating and engaging.

 Yahoo: Brand overview